Categories : Bows

 Tip:

-For effective training (precision of movements, endurance, etc.), consider organizing the calendar to work on physical condition outside of competition periods.
-When appropriate, reduce work focused exclusively on strength training, gradually replacing it with specific work.
+For effective training (precision of movements, endurance, etc.), consider organizing the calendar to work on physical condition outside competition periods.
+At the appropriate time, decrease work focused exclusively on strength training, gradually replacing it with specific work.

 Mental preparation

 For the archer to reach a state of flow or peak flow, in addition to being diligent in physical training, mental preparations must also be worked on.
-This is to be able to resist stress, fatigue due to complex, repeated, and extremely precise sequences during training and competitions that they must follow.
-So, to become an accomplished athlete, the archer must develop self-confidence and self-control, be fully committed, motivated, focused, but above all, be patient.
+This is to be able to resist stress and fatigue due to complex, repeated, and extremely precise sequences during training and competitions.
+Therefore, to become an accomplished athlete, the archer must develop self-confidence and self-control, fully commit, be motivated, focused, but above all, be patient.

 In general, mental preparation is based on a few key concepts, including: